A Clinical Review of Antipsychotic Withdrawal:

 The longer a patient takes a medication, the stronger the immune reaction to that product.
 Since inflammation is one of the key underlying causes for both neurological and psychiatric problems, it is understandable why, over time, medications can evolve from a helpful, to an ineffective or even harmful intervention.

-Her healing will need close monitoring over the next three to six months.
 The most vulnerable period of time during withdrawal is the first 6 months after stopping a medication.
 During that time, environmental and personal/relationship stressors can more easily create a relapse without the buffering and numbing effects of the medications.
 It is a transitional phase when the body is getting acclimated to longer periods of time without the medication.
 My hope is that, over time, more will be learned about the intricacies of the medication withdrawal process.

 Alice W. Lee, MD